Priyanshu4/gpmdm/README.md

 ﻿# Gaussian Process Multi-Dynamical Models for Human Activity Recognition

 This repository implements a variant of Gaussian Process Dynamical Models (GPDMs) that learns multiple dynamics functions in a shared latent space.
-We apply this model to the task of human activity recognition from human skeletal joint data.
-To test the model, I apply it to classification of walking and running from the CMU Motion Capture Database.
-In future work, this model could be applied to more complex datasets.
+We combine this model with a particle filter to perform human activity recognition from human skeletal joint data.
+To test the model, I apply it to walking and running data from the CMU Motion Capture Database.
+In future work, this approach could be applied to more complex datasets, including datasets which include switching between actions.

 ## Table of Contents
 - [Demo](#demo)